duxingzhe/algorithm-notes/README.md

 If you are a student for Computer Science, you can study and fellow this respository at once.

 I have worked for a year, and now can partially understand the open course.
-So I begin to take some notes for improvement.
+So I decide to take some notes for improvement.